 The IoT enabled container transmits required and immutable status information during transport and shipment which is recorded in the blockchain.

 RIDDLE&CODE hardware gets connected vía I2C socket to a temperature sensor, enabling it with a unique tamper-proof identity, securing the data and the exchange of data.
 It deters frauds and brings transparency to the entire supply chain.

-If the temperature of the container exceeds 0 degree celsius, then the container must be inspected.
+If the temperature of the container deviates from a set degree celsius, then the container must be inspected.
 The party responsible for the container at that time of the temperature is held accountable for all losses.